WaifuBot/Documentation/README.md

 ## Introduction

-This is the full, comprehensive (but not really) WaifuBot documentation.
+This is the ~~full, comprehensive (but not really)~~ work in progress WaifuBot documentation.
 All sorts of useful information can be found in this document:

 - An outline of a myriad of issues you may encounter while using the bot and instructions on how to fix them
 - A brief beginner's guide to the bot